Trump backtracks on suggestion U.S. troops could fire on migrants

 Still, migrant caravans have pressed on.
 On Friday, a smaller caravan from El Salvador crossed through a river to enter the Mexico’s southern state of Chiapas.

-Reporting by Roberta Rampton; Additional reporting by Carlos Garcia Rawlins in Ciudad Hidalgo, Mexico; Writing by Makini Brice; Editing by Dan Grebler, James Dalgleish and David Gregorio
+Reporting by Roberta Rampton; additional reporting by Carlos Garcia Rawlins in Ciudad Hidalgo, Mexico, and Paul Carsten in Nigeria; Writing by Makini Brice and David Alexander; editing by Dan Grebler, James Dalgleish and David Gregorio